outde-xyz/website/content/Discussions/2019-12-31-Rawski_Marr.md

 ### Why Information Processing?

-My first gripe is that the whole thing comes from an information processing framework, which makes little sese neuronally or linguistically.
+My first gripe is that the whole thing comes from an information processing framework, which makes little sense neuronally or linguistically.
 Marr says "by taking an information-processing point of view, we have been able to formulate a rather clear overall framework for the process of vision".
 But that was 1982.
 It's not at all clear in 2019 that 'information processing', 'encoding and decoding', and the rest is an appropriate characterization either of linguistic cognition or brain function.